 From UNC Greensboro: UNC Greensboro’s commitment to student transformation begins at the point of enrollment, where ensuring that all qualified students have access to our university is critical.
-UNCG has one of the oldest TRiO programs in the county.
-TRiO provides dedicated academic support to first-generation students and those from low-income families.
-Programs like the UNCG Guarantee–a scholarship program for high-achieving, very low-income students–help make attending our university more possible.
-In addition to receiving a robust financial aid package, Guarantee students are provided mentorship, dedicated advising, and a variety of programming aimed at ensuring successful completion of their undergraduate degree in four years.
-For students who do not qualify for TRiO or UNCG Guarantee, Academic Success Coaching provides a mechanism for developing self-confidence, resilience, and problem solving skills while introducing students to a network of support services to aid in their success.
-UNCG CHANCE (Campamento Hispano Abriendo Nuestro Camino a la Educación/Hispanic Camp Opening the Path to Education) provides a six-day intensive college readiness experience for Latinx high school students.
-CHANCE was recognized as a 2019 Program to Watch by Excelencia in Education, a national non-profit supporting Latinx student success.
+UNCG has been widely recognized for closing achievement gaps through its culture of care, attention to barriers to success for students from all backgrounds, and wrap-around support.
+Examples of these efforts include the TRiO suite of programs, which provide dedicated academic support to first-generation students and those from low-income families, UNCG Guarantee, a scholarship program for high-achieving, very low-income students, and Academic Success Coaching, which provides a mechanism for developing self-confidence, resilience, and problem solving skills while introducing students to a network of support services to aid in their success.
+In addition, UNCG CHANCEprovides a six-day intensive college readiness experience for Latinx high school students.
+CHANCE was recognized as a Program to Watch by Excelencia in Education, a national non-profit supporting Latinx student success.

 By 2021-22, UNCG will produce 1,544 critical workforce credentials, an increase of 19.5% (252 additional critical workforce credentials over a base of 1,292).

-From UNC Greensboro: Home to strong and vibrant schools of Nursing, Health and Human Sciences, Nanoscience, Education, Business, and Arts and Sciences, UNC Greensboro has a long history of educating individuals who become high-quality nurses, scientists, health professionals, and teachers in our community and beyond.
-Several initiatives, like the Union Square Campus–developed in partnership with Cone Health, North Carolina A&T University, and Guilford Technical Community College–are expanding our ability to prepare strong candidates who can help North Carolina address the growing demand for highly qualified nurses.
-In 2020 UNCG added an SSS-STEM Health Sciences program to its TRiO offerings, bringing significant new investments from the Department of Education to support the academic success in STEM of students from low-income and under-represented minority backgrounds.
-A fully online Ed.D. program in kinesiology is meeting the growing need for advanced education in the rapidly evolving field of human movement.
-The School of Education has launched the Haggai Academy, a new scholarship program that complements the existing Teacher Education Fellows program, but which is designed to support non-traditional students who seek teacher licensure.
-And the new Moss Street Partnership school provides a rich environment for disseminating best practices in teaching.
+From UNC Greensboro: Home to the strong and vibrant schools of Nursing, Health and Human Sciences, Nanoscience, Education, Business, and the College of Arts and Sciences, UNC Greensboro has a long history of educating individuals who become nurses, scientists, health professionals, and teachers in our community and beyond.
+Several initiatives, like the Union Square Campus – developed in partnership with Cone Health, North Carolina A&T State University, and Guilford Technical Community College – expand our ability to prepare strong candidatesfor the workforce.
+In 2020, UNCG added an SSS-STEM program to its TRiO offerings, bringing new investments to support success in STEM.
+A fully online Ed.D. program in kinesiology is meeting the need for advanced education in the rapidly evolving field of human movement.
+The School of Education has launched the Haggai Academy, a new scholarship program that complements the existing Teacher Education Fellowsprogram, but which is designed to support non-traditional students who seek teacher licensure.

 By 2021-22, UNCG will produce 1,167 rural graduates, an increase of 12.9% (133 additional rural completions over a base of 1,034).

 From UNC Greensboro: North Carolina is fortunate to have a strong community college system, which provides widespread access to post-high school education across the state.
-Given the community colleges’ greater geographic reach, many students from rural areas who seek bachelor’s degrees begin at community colleges, with the hope of transferring to a four-year institution.
-With that in mind, UNC Greensboro has created eight co-admissions programs to smooth the transition from the community college to the university.
-These programs give co-admitted students access to UNCG’s on-campus resources while they are earning their associate’s degree so that they are more comfortable in the university environment when they transition to working toward their bachelor’s degree.
+UNC Greensboro has created eight co-admissions programs to smooth the transition from the community college to the university.
+These programs give co-admitted students access to UNCG’s on-campus resources while they are earning their associate’s degrees so that they are more comfortable in the university environment when they transition.
 Students also have access to coordinated financial aid disbursement and on-site advising at our partner community colleges.
-UNCG has also joined twelve other institutions in the Southeastern Cluster of the Association of Public and Land Grant Universities (APLU) Powered By Publics initiative.
+UNCG has also joined 12 other institutions in the Southeastern Cluster of the Association of Public and Land Grant Universities (APLU) Powered By Publics initiative.
 The Cluster maintains a focus on improving transfer student success.
 Strong online programs also provide greater access to a four-year degree for students from rural areas.
-With the addition of recently launched programs in Professional Studies and Business Administration, UNCG now offers nine fully online bachelor’s degree programs.
+With the addition of recently launched programs in Professional Studies and Business Administration, UNCG now offers 13 fully online bachelor’s degree programs.